Louisiana Creole people: Refugees from Saint-Domingue in Louisiana

-St. Dominican controversy
+Saint-Domingue Creole controversy

 American authorities initially forbade access of slaves into Louisiana.
-However, some concessions were made to fleeing St. Dominican refugees, especially after the 1804 Haiti Massacre.
+However, some concessions were made to fleeing refugees, especially after the 1804 Haiti Massacre.
 In 1804, Jean-Jacques Dessalines decreed that all Creoles of color and freed slaves deemed traitors to the Haitian Empire should be put to death.
 He ordered that all whites in Haiti should also be exterminated, with few exceptions.
-Many of the slaves who accompanied St. Dominican refugees came willingly, as they feared the bloodshed, murder, pillaging, lawlessness, and economic collapse in Saint-Domingue.
-Here is a letter from a fleeing St. Dominican about his petition for asylum to the American government on behalf of his servants in Saint-Domingue:
+The refugees had many slaves who came willingly as they feared the bloodshed, murder, pillaging, lawlessness, and economic collapse in the Haiti.
+Here is a letter from a fleeing refugee about his petition for asylum to the American government on behalf of his servants in Saint-Domingue:

-When St. Dominican refugees arrived with slaves, they often followed the old Creole custom, liberté des savanes (savannah liberty), where the owner allowed their slaves to be free to find work at their own convenience in exchange for a flat weekly or monthly rate.
-They often became domestics, cooks, wig makers, and coachmen.
+When the refugees arrived with slaves, they often followed the Creole custom, liberté des savanes (savannah liberty), where the owner allowed their slaves to be free to find work at their own convenience in exchange for a flat weekly or monthly rate.
+They often became domestics, cooks, wigmakers, and coachmen.

-Although St. Dominicans remained concentrated in the city of New Orleans, about 10% of them<ref name="AAM" very slowly scattered into surrounding parishes.
+Although they remained concentrated in New Orleans, about 10% of them scattered into surrounding parishes.
 There, manual labor for agriculture was in greatest demand.
-The scarcity of slaves made Creole planters turn to petits habitants (Creole peasants), and immigrant indentured servitude (engagés) to supply manual labor; they complimented paid labor with slave labor.
+The scarcity of slaves made Creole planters turn to petits habitants (Creole peasants), and engagés to supply manual labor; they complemented paid labor with slave labor.
 On many plantations, free people of color and whites toiled side-by-side with slaves.
-This multi-class state of affairs converted many minds to the abolition of slavery.
+This multi-class state of affairs led many to support the abolition of slavery.

-The large, rich families of old Saint-Domingue were almost nowhere to be found in Louisiana.
-Indeed, the majority of St. Dominican refugees who made a mark on 19th century Louisiana and Louisiana Creole culture came from the lower classes of Saint-Domingue, such as Louis Moreau Gottschalk's and Rodolphe Desdunes' family.
+The large, rich families of Saint-Domingue were almost nowhere to be found in Louisiana.
+Indeed, the majority of Saint-Domingue refugees who made a mark on 19th century Louisiana and Louisiana Creole culture came from the lower classes of Saint-Domingue, such as Louis Moreau Gottschalk's and Rodolphe Desdunes' family.

-American fears of the St. Dominican refugees
+American fears of the Saint-Domingue refugees

-Anglo-Americans harbored much hostility towards the St. Dominican refugees, as they would identify them with the St. Dominican Rebellion.
-Some St. Dominican refugees did attempt to perpetuate French Revolutionary ideas on their arrival into Louisiana, which American authorities feared.
+Anglo-Americans were hostile towards the refugees from Saint-Domingue, identifying them with the Saint-Domingue's Rebellion.
+Some refugees did attempt to perpetuate French Revolutionary ideas on their arrival into Louisiana.

-American fears were eventually confirmed; in 1805, Grandjean, a white St. Dominican, and his Dominican Creole accomplices attempted to incite a slave rebellion aimed at overthrowing the American government in Louisiana.
-The plan was foiled by New Orleanian Creoles of color who revealed the plot to American authorities.
-The Americans sentenced Grandjean and his accomplices to work on a slave chain-gang for the rest of their lives.
+American fears were eventually confirmed; in 1805, Grandjean, a white Creole from Saint-Domingue, and his compatriot accomplices attempted to incite a slave rebellion aimed at overthrowing the American government in Louisiana.
+The plan was foiled by a New Orleanian Creole of color who revealed the plot to American authorities.
+The Americans sentenced Grandjean and his accomplices to work on a chain-gang for the rest of their lives.